Paige Smith 0:02

-You know, perhaps I'm reading into it, I'm working on my own project related to friendship and community and one of the things I think about when I read about your work or see your work is this attempt to either form community or going into contexts where community is very ephemeral and shifting functions around the state functions, below the structures of domination and this attempt to try to capture it in a in a in a different way that's still moving, that's not fixed.
-And, and perhaps I'm just reading into it because my own work is kind of moving into that, but wondering how you think about friendship and community in the context of your film work and other cultural work, because it seems very present in your work.
+Perhaps I'm reading into it, I'm working on my own project related to friendship and community and one of the things I think about when I read about your work or see your work is this attempt to either form community or going into contexts where community is very ephemeral and shifting, functions around the state, functions below the structures of domination and this attempt to try to capture it in a different way that's still moving, that's not fixed.
+And, perhaps I'm just reading into it because my own work is kind of moving into that, but wondering how you think about friendship and community in the context of your film work and other cultural work, because it seems very present in your work.

 Andrea Luka Zimmerman 35:58